How to Make a Farmhouse Tiered Stand Out of Junk

-Step 1: Pierce the center of your tins with a nail, making sure your screws will fit through the hole.
-In photo #3, you see the backside of the hole.
+Pierce the center of your cake tins with a nail, making sure both your screws will fit through the hole.
+In photo #3, you see the jaggedy backside of the hole.
 I flattened it in photo #4 with a few taps of my hammer.

-Step 4: Drill a hole into both ends of the baluster and the bottom of the finial.
-Step 5: Screw a double-headed screw into one end of the baluster, using a wrench when it gets more difficult to make the turns.
+Drill a pilot hole into (1) both ends of the baluster and (2) on the bottom of the handle/finial.
+Insert the dowel screw into one end of the baluster, using pliers if it gets difficult to make the turns.

-Step 8: Stain your round “feet” to match your baluster and finial.
-Sand the flat sides of the feet and the spot on the bottom of the tin where you plan to glue them.
-Step 9: Use some quality cement to attach the feet, following the directions on the package.
-[I used Duco Cement.]
+Stain your round “feet” to match your baluster and finial.
+After the stain dries, sand the flat sides of the feet and the spot on the bottom of the tin where you plan to glue them.

 I enjoyed filling mine with greens and lemons.

-I brought it up to my antique booth at the Gristmill Antique Center, priced at $28.00.
-I see at least one more stand in my future.
+I brought it up to my antique booth at the Gristmill Antique Center, priced at $28.00 and it sold very quickly!

 Bye for now,